Joystream/community-repo/working-groups/storage-group/SOP/README.md

 # Ref
 - All rewards reduction is from full salary.
-- Reduction can happen tillminimum rewards of 1 Joy.
+- Reduction can happen till minimum rewards of 1 Joy.